Warren Parrish: Mission to Missouri

-In 1834, Joseph Smith said he received a revelation from God, calling for a militia to be raised in Kirtland which would then march to Missouri and "redeem Zion."
-Parrish volunteered to join a group of about 200 men to form the militia, which became known as "Zion's Camp."

-In 1835, Parrish joined the leadership of the church as a member of the First Quorum of Seventy.

 Attempts at translation

+In 1835, Parrish became a member of the First Quorum of Seventy; became scribe to Joseph Smith Jr; and built his home in Kirtland.

-Joseph Smith recorded in his journal that Parrish had been promised the ability to "know of hidden things" and be "endowed with a knowledge of hidden languages."
+Joseph Smith recorded in his journal on November 14, 1835 that Parrish had been promised the ability to "know of hidden things" and be "endowed with a knowledge of hidden languages".
 During the fall of 1835, Parrish, along with Oliver Cowdery, William W. Phelps and Frederick G. Williams, recorded the translation from the Joseph Smith Book of Abraham papyri as Joseph Smith dictated it.
 Parrish and Phelps under the direction of Smith also produced a set of documents called the "Grammar & A[l]phabet of the Egyptian Language" that accompanied the dictated translation.

+Remarriage

+On December 3, 1835, Parrish married Martha Hadley Raymond (1804–1875) in Kirtland, Geauga County, Ohio.
+Joseph Smith performed the ceremony.
+Their daughter Martha Parrish (1837–1900) was born in Kirtland on August 6, 1837.

 Preaching in Tennessee

-In May of 1836, Parrish traveled from Kirtland to Tennessee to join Patten and Wilford Woodruff.
+In May 1836, Parrish traveled from Kirtland to Tennessee to join Patten and Wilford Woodruff.
 According to Woodruff, they traveled through Kentucky and Tennessee "preaching the word of God, healing the sick, and the Spirit of God was with us and attended our ministrations."
 During this time, Parrish, Woodruff and Patten were arrested by a local sheriff at the urging of Matthew Williams, a Methodist minister, who claimed that they were making false prophecies.
 The group was accused of preaching "that Christ would come the second time before this generation passed away" and that "four individuals should received the Holy Ghost within twenty-four hours."
 A mock trial was held in which they were not allowed to speak, at the end of which they were pronounced guilty.
 They were later released unharmed on the condition that they pay court costs and leave the area within ten days.

 Dissent and conflict with Smith

 Failure of the Kirtland Safety Society

 In 1836, Joseph Smith organized the Kirtland Safety Society Antibanking Company, a joint-stock company with note issuing powers.
 Parrish later became the company's treasurer.
 Smith encouraged church members to invest in the Kirtland Safety Society.
-By 1837, the "bank" had failed, partly as the result of Parrish and other bank officers stealing funds.
-As a result of Parrish's role in this, he was excommunicated from the church.
+By 1837, the "bank" had failed, which according to the Mormon leader George A. Smith was partly as the result of Parrish and other bank officers stealing funds.
+Parrish's alleged role in this was cited in his excommunication from the church.
 From this time forward, Parrish sought to destroy Joseph Smith and the church, and as a result Smith was forced to leave Kirtland.
-Soon after Smith and Sidney Rigdon left on July 26, 1837 a crisis formed within the church at Kirtland during their absence.
+Soon after Smith and Sidney Rigdon left on July 26, 1837, a crisis formed within the church at Kirtland during their absence.